nguyenhoatien/com.nguyenhoatien.work/project_hub_for_sheets/privacy_policy.md

-# Project Hub for Sheets
+# Project Hub for Google Sheets™

 ## Privacy Policy

 **Last Updated:** July 6, 2025

-This Privacy Policy describes how Project Hub for Sheets ("the Add-on") handles your information when you use our Google Sheets add-on.
+This Privacy Policy describes how Project Hub for Google Sheets™ ("the Add-on") handles your information when you use our Google Sheets™ add-on.

 ### 1. Information We Do Not Collect

-We want to be crystal clear: **Our Add-on does not collect, store, or transmit any of your personal data or any data from your Google Sheets to our servers or any third party.**
+We want to be crystal clear: **Our Add-on does not collect, store, or transmit any of your personal data or any data from your Google Sheets™ to our servers or any third party.**

 ### 2. How the Add-on Works